Vipermdl/foundation-model-for-SLS/README.md

 ### :fire: Update

-- [2023/07/11] We have released the annual Dissolved Oxygen Products derived by Oxyformer, details are shown in [here](https://github.com/Vipermdl/Oxyformer/blob/main/data.md).
+- [2025/05/02] We have released the GSLSD dataset, details can be found at [here](https://github.com/Vipermdl/Oxyformer/blob/main/data.md).